How Columbus Investment Strategy Works

 Columbus is a proven, data-intelligent strategy that:

-- Uses the intelligence of data and the analytical power of robust statistical methods to take the emotion out of investing decisions.
+- Uses the intelligence of data and the analytical power of robust statistical methods to take the emotions out of investing decisions.

 - Finds the most optimal asset mix from a universe of 15 highly liquid, low-cost ETFs, each representing a major asset class.

 - Adapts its portfolio every month to prudently protect your clients’ wealth.

-Advisors receive the monthly Columbus Strategy Report, which includes insights on the state of the market with some explanation on how Columbus arrived at its current asset allocations.
+Advisors receive the monthly Columbus Strategy Report, which includes insights on the state of the market with some explanation on how Columbus arrived at its current asset allocation.
 In turn, you can use these insights to form your view of the market, trade client portfolios based on the Columbus recommended allocations, and improve long-term client returns.

 ✔ ETFs to hold with exact allocations.